IIES/SNS International Policy Talks

 Decision making in public and private life based on knowledge and thorough research tend to lead to successful businesses and policies.

 The gap between academia and the surrounding community is occasionally an obstacle for these positive synergies.
-SNS has launched a new collaboration with the Institute of International Economics (IIES) at Stockholm University in order to offer SNS members policy talks with internationally leading economic scholars.
+SNS has a collaboration with the Institute for International Economics (IIES) at Stockholm University in order to offer SNS members policy talks with internationally leading economic scholars.
 The partnership creates a platform for insights from international economic research to be part of the policy debate in Sweden.

-For questions regarding IIES/SNS International Policy Talks, please contact project manager Johanna Öqvist, firstname.lastname@example.org.
+For questions regarding IIES/SNS International Policy Talks, please contact project manager Gustav Peldán Carlsson, firstname.lastname@example.org.

 How large is tax evasion at the international level and in Scandinavia?
 What are the effects for inequality in society?
 And how can tax evasion be reduced?
 Gabriel Zucman, Researcher of Economics at University of California, Berkeley, conducts research on the above subjects.
 Using new micro data from leaks such as “Panama papers” and “Swiss leaks”, together with colleagues he has studied the size and distribution of tax evasion in the Scandinavian countries.
 Per Krusell, Professor of Economics at IIES at Stockholm University, and Åsa Hansson, Associate Professor of Economics at Lund University, also participated at the seminar.